-- a) Agricultural Buildings: None - b) No residential buildings used for dwellings shall hereafter be erected or structurally altered to exceed thirty-five (35) feet in height. - c) Public or semi-public buildings, churches, cathedrals, temples or schools may be erected to a maximum height of fifty-five (55) feet.
-When such buildings exceed thirty-five (35) feet in height, the setback requirements shall increase at a rate of one (1) foot for each root of height exceeding thirty-five (35) feet.
+- a.
+Agricultural Buildings: None. - b.
+No residential buildings used for dwellings shall hereafter be erected or structurally altered to exceed thirty-five (35) feet in height. - c.
+Public or semi-public buildings, churches, cathedrals, temples or schools may be erected to a maximum height of fifty-five (55) feet.
+When such buildings exceed thirty-five (35) feet in height, the setback requirements shall increase at a rate of one (1) foot for each foot of height exceeding thirty-five (35) feet. - d.
+There is no height limitation for commercial telecommunications towers.
+Setback requirements from each property line shall be a distance equal to the height of the tower.